fostroll/corpuscula/doc/README_CORPORA.md

 ```
 **NB:** it will create/update config file `.rumor` in your home directory.

-If you'll not do it, `corpuscula` will try to keep corpora in the directory
+If you won't do it, ***Corpuscula*** will try to keep corpora in the directory
 where you installed it.

-Next method allows to receive currently set root dir:
+Next method allows to receive currently set root directory:
 ```python
 root_dir = corpus_utils.get_root_dir()
 ```